algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 The project is not supposed to be used by anyone outside of the company, so there is no security concern.

+We only access the files prepared for the use of the software, so there is no security concern about taking data from the disk.

 ### Usability